 Over the years, memory foam and other polyurethane foams have become increasingly cheap to make.
 This has led to the advent of cheaply made mattresses, by brands large and small that have caused toxicity concerns.
 However, there are a few independent organizations that certify low emission foam, such as the CertiPUR-US standard.
 If you are sensitive to chemicals, make sure to check the certifications!

 Memory foam tends to sleep hot both because of the materials used and because it hugs more surface area of your body, which is why it is so important to find a mattress that sleeps cool.
-Bear mattress has a Celliant® cover that diffuses heat into infrared light.
+Bear Mattress has a Celliant® cover that diffuses heat into infrared light.
 Its design ensures that you'll stay cool through the night!

 Choosing a memory foam can be tough, which is why we've made sure our top picks have generous return policies on the off-chance that you don't like what you pick.

-Nolah is a 2016 mattress entrant with a new response to the memory foam mattress.
-Nolah crafted its very own foam, called Nolah AirFoam™.
-It's innovation is that it retains less heat than other memory foam or common 'visco elastic' foams.
+Nolah came to market in 2016 with a new response to the memory foam mattress.
+Nolah crafted its very own foam, called Nolah AirFoam®.
+Its innovation is that it retains less heat than other memory foam or common 'visco elastic' foams.
 It also has less pressure than even high end memory foam, meaning that it is easier on the hips and shoulders.
 Nolah's testers say it is also more durable and great for side sleepers.
-With 7% of profits going to wildlife adoption, Nolah is a brand anyone can feel good about!
+With multiple mattress options, Nolah is a brand anyone can feel good about!